Truax Field begins PFAS remedial investigation

 |0

-This work, Truax Field begins PFAS remedial investigation [Image 4 of 4], by SMSgt Paul Gorman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Truax Field begins PFAS remedial investigation, by SMSgt Paul Gorman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT